smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 same logic presented in this section.
 Passive and Automatic tracking are explained in more detail below.

-The LSAM\'s registered exit program for the SBMJOB command intercepts jobs for tracking or queuing when a job is predefined in the LSAM Job Tracking Parameters master file.
+The LSAM's registered exit program for the SBMJOB command intercepts jobs for tracking or queuing when a job is predefined in the LSAM Job Tracking Parameters master file.
 When a job qualifies for tracking the LSAM forwards a request to SAM and supporting services (SAM-SS) to track the defined job.
-The LSAM uses OpCon event commands \$JOB:TRACK and
+The LSAM uses OpCon event commands $JOB:TRACK and
-\$JOB:QUEUED to request that SAM-SS add the jobs to the indicated schedule and then monitor them.
+$JOB:QUEUED to request that SAM-SS add the jobs to the indicated schedule and then monitor them.
 Job names that will be monitored must have been pre-configured within the special OpCon schedule called AdHoc, or within a user-defined, Named Schedule using the special rules for